HHS/meshrdf/README.md

 ### Getting the MeSH XML files

+Since the complete MeSH data files are quite large, we assume that they are kept in a separate location on the filesystem than this GitHub repository.
+Set the environment variable
+$MESHRDF_HOME to point to that location.
+For example,

+    export MESHRDF_HOME=/var/data/mesh-rdf

-When you download the MeSH XML files, save them to the *data* subdirectory.
+When you download the MeSH XML files, save them to the *data* subdirectory of $MESHRDF_HOME.
-Some files (such as the DTDs) are already included with this repository, but the XML data files are not.
 You can get them from [the download page](http://www.nlm.nih.gov/mesh/filelist.html);
 you will have to agree to the terms of use, and fill out a short form.
-In particular, you should download at least the following:
+Download the following:

 * desc2014.dtd
 * desc2014.xml